 Tip: Take a few minutes to touch up your manicure every other day with a single layer of top coat.
 This can make all the difference in keeping up that "from the salon" appearance and durability.

-You can definitely get a brilliant manicure doing it yourself, if you have the right tools lined up and you use the right techniques.
+If you have the right tools lined up and you use the right techniques, you can definitely give yourself a beautiful manicure.
 Of course, there's nothing wrong with getting a professional manicure for special occasions or just to be pampered, but knowing how to do it yourself can save you a lot of time and money!
-Get more information on manicures, including gel manicures, here.

 The Best Skin of Your Life Starts Here: The same type of research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
 Learn more at Shop Paula's Choice.